 Table 1.
 Pros and cons of IAM services

-Future use cases and cost benefits will evolve, but likely will be available only to organizations with strong cloud identity strategies using verifiable processes to trust external entities and events.
-Identity as a service represents the best way forward for most organizations that want to be well-positioned for the future.
+Future use cases and cost benefits will evolve, but likely will be available only to organisations with strong cloud identity strategies using verifiable processes to trust external entities and events.
+Identity as a service represents the best way forward for most organisations that want to be well-positioned for the future.

 About DXC in security

-Recognized as a leader in security services, DXC Technology helps customers prevent potential attack pathways, reduce cyber risk, and improve threat detection and incident response.
-Our expert advisory services and 24x7 managed security services are backed by 3,000 experts and a global network of security operations centers.
-DXC provides solutions tailored to our customers’ diverse security needs, with areas of specialization in cyber defense, digital identity, secured infrastructure and data protection.
+Recognised as a leader in security services, DXC Technology helps customers prevent potential attack pathways, reduce cyber risk, and improve threat detection and incident response.
+Our expert advisory services and 24x7 managed security services are backed by 3,000 experts and a global network of security operations centres.
+DXC provides solutions tailored to our customers’ diverse security needs, with areas of specialisation in cyber defence, digital identity, secured infrastructure and data protection.
 Learn how DXC can help protect your enterprise in the midst of large-scale digital change.

 Learn more about how to protect your enterprise with DXC Digital Identity services.